Who can be a Guarantor and what is the role?

-Essentially anyone can be a Guarantor on a TFS Guarantor Loan as long as they fit three simple criteria:
+Essentially anyone can be a Guarantor on a TFS Guarantor Loan as long as they fit four simple criteria:

 - The Guarantor must be a UK Homeowner – by Homeowner we don’t mean you have to own your home outright, it can be mortgaged.
 The TFS loan isn’t secured against your home, but we ask our Guarantors to be Homeowners as part of our criteria for acceptance.